In this article, we are going to look into the pros and cons of having an 85-inch TV in your living space.

-Without a doubt, an 85-inch TV is on the large side.
+An 85-inch TV is on the larger side.
+They are not ideal for most bedrooms and are instead suitable for large living rooms.
 With a general length of 74.1 inches and height of 41.7 inches, most can take up to 3,090 square inches (1.993 square meters) of your wall.
 Before you invest in a TV this large, you should first consider the available mounting space on your wall, and if there’s enough room in your house to maintain a comfortable viewing distance.

 Let’s dive in and learn more.

 Having an 85-inch TV on your wall is something your visitors will not be able to ignore.
 While the TV sizes and layouts may vary between brands, most 85-inch TVs will take about 3,090 square inches of your wall space.